ethankennerly/climate-champion/design.md

                 1. [ ] Vacation port: sun
                 1. [ ] Government embassy: red cross
                 1. [ ] Bed: heart
+        1. [ ] Airplane flies more frequently, shorter distance.
         1. [ ] Tween emission to current fill of meter.
+        1. [ ] While meter appears, can switch option.
 1. [ ] Switch children.
 No effect.
 What does that change?
     1. [ ] Is two children and four children do something more?
     1. [ ] Children duplicated???
     1. [ ] Why are things duplicated at the end of the year?
     1. [ ] Why is there another cow?
         1. [ ] Bed changes meters on 0, 1, or 2, home plots.
+        1. [ ] Next couple has different character images.
+        1. [ ] Hammer meter appears on all locations to be built.
 1. [ ] I want to change and look at the rate of the bar change.
     1. [ ] Animate previous meter location fade.
 1. [ ] What is falling off the CO2 bar?
 What is the effect?